Bernhard Schmidt: Personal life and legacy

-Subsequently at Bergedorf in 1955 a large, well-constructed Schmidt was dedicated.
-The 2-meter Schmidt telescope of the Karl Schwarzschild Observatory was built later and remains the largest Schmidt camera in the world, although more technologically advanced versions have since been produced.
+Subsequently, at Bergedorf in 1955 a large, well-constructed Schmidt was dedicated.
+The 2-metre Schmidt telescope of the Karl Schwarzschild Observatory was built later and remains the largest Schmidt camera in the world, although more technologically advanced versions have since been produced.
 The Bergedorf Schmidt was moved to Calar Alto Observatory in 1976.

-Bernhard Schmidt is also the protagonist of the biographic novel Vastutuulelaev: Bernhard Schmidti romaan (Sailing Against the Wind : a Novel of Bernhard Schmidt) by Estonian author Jaan Kross.
+Schmidt is also the protagonist of the biographic novel Vastutuulelaev: Bernhard Schmidti romaan (Sailing Against the Wind : a Novel of Bernhard Schmidt) by Estonian author Jaan Kross.

+Schmidt is the protagonist of Dominy Clements' opera An Enlightened Disciple of Darkness following his upbringing, life story, and legacy.